-Fear about COVID 19 infections should never become an obstacle to look for medical attention, especially if you have alarming signs.
+Fear about COVID 19 infections should never become an obstacle to look for medical attention, especially if you experience concerning symptoms.

 As coronavirus cases increase and the efforts focus on treating these patients, the diagnosis of cancer and xother chronic diseases starts to decline.

 Recent studies show a significant reduction in cancer referral, diagnosis, and treatment.